Mari2928/backprop-neat/README.md

 This project implements backpropagation combining NEAT-Python.

 ### Requirements
 This project requires the following packages.
+Tested with Python 3.11.11.
 ```text
 jax
 graphviz